-It’s not something you need physical strength for but that doesn’t dawn on your autonomic nervous system as it catapults your heart beat into a galloping pace that moment your name is called to come to the podium.
+It’s not something you need physical strength for but that doesn’t dawn on your autonomic nervous system as it catapults your heart beat into a galloping pace the moment your name is called to come to the podium.

-Even after we have completed your talk and made your conclusions, depending on the thoughts you are down-loading at that moment, it takes some time for rational thought processes to come back online and for your now rapid breathing to slow down to normal.
-Your activation will either continue or your system will de-escalate, with the recognition that the fire-up was a false alarm – no real danger – I’m safe.
+Even after you have completed your talk and made your conclusions, depending on the thoughts you are down-loading at that moment, it takes some time for rational thought processes to come back online and for your now rapid breathing to slow down to normal.
+Your activation will either continue or your system will de-escalate, with the recognition that the fire-up was a false alarm – no real danger – you're safe.

 In high pressure moments, depending on what is important to you at that moment and how high the stakes are or the possible consequences, you can end up stuck in an internal hell that gets worse and worse as your mind scrambles to frantically make sense of what’s happening.

 This hijacks your normally logical mind and you can create thoughts that, although highly unlikely begin to seem more and more feasible: “this is my fault!” or “everyone hates me!” “this always happens to me!”
 “I can’t do this!”
 This express train of thoughts picks up speed and before too long, you have magnified the difficulty into a catastrophe.

 Because we have adapted from an earlier time of sometimes, extreme physical challenges faced virtually every day, our nervous system organized itself around physical strength to either defend ourselves (fight) or escape (flight).
 When neither of these actions is possible, we also have the ability to remain very still to avoid detection (freeze).